 03 of 07

-Another “low cost” rental car company, Fox Rent A Car advertises cars available for $7.95 per day, or deeper discounts through other prepaid reservation websites.
+Another “low cost” rental car company, Fox Rent A Car advertises cars available for as low as six dollars per day, or deeper discounts through other prepaid reservation websites.
 Despite their position as the fifth largest rental car company in the United States, many travelers have expressed their dissatisfaction with Fox as one of the worst rental car agencies.

-Of the 159 ratings attributing to the one-star Consumer Reports rating, the most common complaint against Fox Rent A Car focuses on hidden fees and deposits for insurance, tolls, and second drivers.
-One traveler complained Fox charged additional fees and kept a deposit for second drivers, while another claimed they were charged for an alleged cracked windshield, which they say was never cracked to begin with.
+Of the many negative ratings attributing to the one-star Consumer Reports rating, the most common complaint against Fox Rent A Car focuses on hidden fees and deposits for insurance, tolls, and second drivers.
+One traveler complained Fox kept a deposit for second drivers while another claimed they were charged for an alleged cracked windshield, which they say was never cracked in the first place.

-Travelers who are weary of the condition of their vehicle should document everything during acceptance.
-This includes taking time-stamped pictures of the vehicle, noting any pre-existing damage.
-All damages should be notated in writing on the rental agreement with verification from an employee.
-Failure to do so could result in costly claims and a long consumer complaint battle.
+Travelers who are suspicious of the condition of their vehicle should document everything during contract acceptance.
+This includes taking time-stamped pictures of the vehicle that note any pre-existing damage.
+All damages should be submitted in writing on the rental agreement with verification from an employee as failure to do so could result in costly claims and a long consumer complaint battle.

 04 of 07

 The last of the rental car companies not ranked by J.D.
-Power in 2016, Payless Car Rental offers travelers low prices on rentals in the United States and Europe.
-As many travelers have learned, the other side of those low prices often come in hidden fees and pressure to pre-pay for gas at the rental counter, making them one of the worst rental car agencies.
+Power in 2018, Payless Car Rental offers travelers low prices on cars in the United States and Europe.
+As many travelers have learned, the other side of those low prices often come in hidden fees and pressure to pre-pay for gas at the rental counter, which makes them one of the worst international rental car agencies.

-The most common complaint in the 230 ratings left at Consumer Affairs revolved around purchasing additional insurance or pre-paying for fuel.
+The most common complaint in the reviews left at Consumer Affairs revolved around purchasing additional insurance or pre-paying for fuel.
 Some complain they were told they would get a better deal in buying gas from the rental car counter and would only be charged for what they used.
-Instead, those travelers say they were charged for a full tank of fuel at a higher price than at gas stations outside the rental location.
+Instead, those travelers say they were charged for a full tank of fuel at a higher price than at gas stations outside the rental locations.

 05 of 07

 Combined through a purchase by Chrysler, Dollar Thrifty Automotive Group represented J.D.
-Power’s two worst rated rental car agencies in 2016.
-Thrifty earned a score of 764, while Dollar only scored 774 – both below the industry average of 804.
+Power’s two worst rated rental car agencies in 2016 but have improved slightly above Budget in 2018's rankings.

-The most common complaint among the 126 ratings on the website is the handling of toll roads.
+The most common complaint among the ratings on the Consumer Affairs website is the handling of toll roads.
 Travelers who rented with Dollar or Thrifty say they were talked into paying a daily fee for toll transponders.
-In truth, many of those roads offered cash lanes, despite the desk agent’s insistence they do not combined with warnings of fines for every toll road infraction.
+In truth, many of those roads offered cash lanes, despite the desk agent’s insistence they did not and warnings of fines for every toll road infraction.

-When planning for a trip, the smart traveler considers every part of their route to understand what tolls they may face during their adventures.
+When planning for a trip, the smart traveler should consider every part of their route so they can understand what tolls they might encounter on their trip.
 While renting a transponder may be easier for those who are frequenting toll roads, it may not be the only option available to the frugal traveler.

 06 of 07

-Budget Rent-A-Car was the third worst rated rental car agencies in the 2016 J.D.
-Power Survey, edging out Thrifty and Dollar by just ten points.
-Compared to the industry average, Budget scored 20 points lower, for reasons reflected in complaints left on Consumer Reports.
+Budget Rent-A-Car was the third-worst rated rental car agencies in the 2016 J.D.
+Power Survey, edging out Thrifty and Dollar by just 10 points.
+Compared to the industry average, Budget scored 20 points lower, for reasons reflected in complaints left on Consumer Reports, which have only gotten worse in recent years.

-In 306 ratings, customer service issues were the most problematic among regular travelers.
-Former customers took to the nonprofit website to complain about experiences ranging from being overcharged on insurance, to being “upgraded” without their knowledge or agreement to pay a higher daily rate.
+In numerous reviews, customer service issues were the most problematic among regular travelers.
+Former customers took to the nonprofit website to complain about experiences ranging from being overcharged on insurance to being “upgraded” without their knowledge or agreement to pay a higher daily rate.

 While travelers may find themselves in a hurry to get out of the airport, it is important to read all of the fine print and understand everything they are being charged for before they leave the rental car lot.
 Those who are not in a hurry after they land should consider renting from an off-site rental agency in order to save money and get better customer service.
 Outside of the airport, travelers can avoid taxes, surcharges and upgrade fees with a little distance and some patience.